 Music: Best in the Northwest Choir Festival- Rules

-Rules of Entry, Best in the Northwest Choir Festival, 2013
+Rules of Entry, Best in the Northwest Choir Festival

-Performance Time: Each high school choir will be allotted 30 minutes (20 minute minimum performance); each junior/middle school choir will be allotted 25 minutes (15 minute minimum performance).
+Performance Time: Each junior/middle school choir will be allotted 25 minutes (15 minute minimum performance).
 The allotted time will include entry to and exit from the performance area.
 Choirs may be penalized for exceeding this time limit!

 Entry Fee: No application will be accepted without an accompanying check in the amount of $225.00 payable to “University of Portland Choir Festival.”
-No entry fee will be refunded after April 19th, 2013 unless there is a replacement choir.
-The 2012 winning choirs will be entered without fee but application must be made in the usual manner.
+The 2015 winning choir will be entered without fee but application must be made in the usual manner.